vertexproject/synapse-quickstart/README.rst

 This guide will show you how to blah blah blah...

-Download the quickstart ZIP file from TODO URL and unzip it to your host filesystem.
+Download the quickstart ZIP file from `the github repo`_ and unzip it to your host filesystem.

 Starting your ``Cortex``